Victory/vPodPlayer/README.md

 It should take no more than three clicks to start an episode.
 The audio player should always be full screen and easy to seek, pause and play.

+### Testing

+If you have issues running tests directly from Android Studio it may help to run from Gradle directly first

+    ./gradlew test

 ### TODOs

 In no particular order